vendavo/yowie/readme.md

 ## Features

+* Core features
+    * Can run single tasks
+    * Can run multiple tasks
+        * Including advanced flow like dependencies
+        * Terminate task & status
+          * You can specify which task & status combination is final.
+So when the task reaches the status Yowie kill all tasks in group.
+        * Constraints
+          * It's possible to restrict where the container must be run by setting attributes on mesos slave and specify them in request
+          * Yowie always check available resources for memory, cpu, disk etc so it'll start a container on slave closest to the requirements (if constraints are matched)
+    * Port mapping, volumes etc
+        * Yowie supports all standard docker container settings

 * REST API to control Yowie
     * Run single tasks
     * Run group of tasks w/ advanced flow